Do I have to have a bread machine to use this product?

 Is the yeast in the sealed pouch with the bread mix?

-No. The yeast packet is attached to the pouch inside the box.
+No, it is separate.
+The yeast packet is attached to the bread mix pouch, inside the paperboard box.

 How much yeast is in your packet?